SevdanurGENC/JSon-Flutter-Project/README.md

 ```
 # npm install -g json-server
 ```
-Create a db.json file with some data
+Create a db.json file with some data on api folder.

 **Start JSON Server**